desmap/ale-sensible/README.md

 - **No more broken colorthemes, ALE SENSIBLE matches _all_ your colorthemes**
 - **No bloat in your .vimrc/init.vim, it's just one line pulling a tiny 190-byte-plugin**

 The first time I installed ALE, I PlugCleaned it right away.
 It felt half-baken with its default settings.
 ALE's gutter drove me nuts.
 It pops in and out when quick-switching between linted and non-linted files.
-If you prefer a toned-down, minimalistic editor experience this gutter just feels wrong and out of place.
+If you prefer a toned-down, minimalistic editor this gutter  feels wrong and out of place.
 It has a noisy, bumpy, jarring appearance and pushes your code constantly  back and forth.
 Worse: There aren't any colorthemes which make the gutter pretty.
 So it's always dull grey and doesn't match any of your colorschemes.

 To fix this and more just place...